chimera-linux/cports/Packaging.md

 #### makefile

-A simple wrapper around `cbuild.util.make`.
+A wrapper around `cbuild.util.make`.

 Variables:

 * `make_use_env` A boolean (defaults to `False`) specifying whether some of the core variables will be provided solely via the environment.
-If unset, they are provided on the command line.
+If false, they are also provided on the command line.
 These variables are `OBJCOPY`, `RANLIB`, `CXX`, `CPP`, `CC`, `LD`, `AR`, `AS`, `CFLAGS`, `FFLAGS`, `LDFLAGS`, `CXXFLAGS` and `OBJDUMP` (the last one only when not bootstrapping) during `do_build`.
-  All of these inherently exist in the environment, so if this is `True`, they will simply not be passed on the command line arguments.
+  All of these inherently exist in the environment, so if this is `True`, they will not be passed on the command line arguments.

 Sets `do_configure`, `do_build`, `do_check`, `do_install`.